One of the greatest misunderstandings in retail trading is the (mis)interpretation and the (ab)use of indicators.

 There is also little room for misinterpretations and subjectivity when using indicators.
 You might wonder how strong a trend is and if volatility is really increasing, but taking a look at your RSI or looking at the Bollinger Bands immediately tells you what price is doing.

 Again, it comes down to interpreting the information indicators provide.
 Indicators transform price data into visual information.
-Not having to think about price action, in the middle of a trade when making important decisions, can be of great value which leads us to the next point…
+Not having to think about price action in the middle of a trade when making important decisions, can be of great value which leads us to the next point…

 Indicators are ideal for rule-based trading

-As we have mentioned previously, indicators take out the guesswork by providing information that is totally objective.
+Indicators take out the guesswork by providing information that is totally objective.
 Especially new traders or traders who are struggling with discipline can benefit from that.

 If you are a trend trader, for example, you can use indicators as filters.
 You might have a rule that says that you can only look for long trading opportunities on the lower timeframe when price on the higher timeframe is above a certain moving average and when the RSI is rising, or when the Stochastics are pointing upwards.
 Using higher timeframe filters by using indicator based rules often work wonders for new traders.